15.1. Introduction to JSON

 15.1.3.
 Creating JSON Text

-If the jo command is available, like it is on Odin, then you can use the jo command to create JSON text using command-line arguments.
+If the jo command is available, like it is on Odin, then you can use jo to create JSON text using command-line arguments.
 For example, to see what an object with an id variable that stores the int value 42, you can execute the following command:

 jo id=42